manymoments/manymoments.github.io/_posts/2020-11-29-the-lock-commit-paradigm.markdown

 date: 2020-11-29 08:02:00 -05:00
 tags:
 - dist101
-author: Ittai abraham, Kartik Nayak
+author: Ittai Abraham, Kartik Nayak
 ---

 In this post, we explore the Lock-Commit paradigm for consensus protocols.
 This approach is probably the most celebrated and widely used technique for reaching consensus in a safe manner.
 This approach is one of the key techniques in [DLS88](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf) and Lamport's [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf).